tabenmalik/diffraction-report/index.md

 # Background
 Diffraction is a beautiful phenomenon that causes iridescent lighting effects in materials.
 Diffraction happens when a planar wave encouters an obstacle or a slit.
-As shown in figure (1), the planar wave bends around the corners.
+As shown in Figure 1, the planar wave bends around the corners.
 This phonomenon is a property of any type of wave.
 However, diffraction is generally talked about in terms of light.
 Light is a wave and will also bend around corners.
 If a slit decreases to a size comparable to the wavelength of light